The Biblical Pattern for Leaders

 When the Bible says, The powers that be are ordained of God, it really means it.
 That means, of course, as we have already said, that the ruler must be loyal to God.
 But that also states a principle.
 The principle is that the only foundation on which a nation can be built is that of God.

 Thinking about America for just a moment, there is something that has constantly impressed me.
 In a very real sense, this nation was built out of people whose initial call, initial concern, was the desire to worship God according to the dictates of their conscience.
 They came because here they could recognize God in a way that was being obscured back in Europe.

 Its that attitude, fidelity to God, that coalesced and made a nation come to pass.
 It didnt happen because of some great architectural plan.
 They called democracy a vast experiment.
 They called government of the people, by the people, for the people, a new thing on the face of the earth.
 But it succeeded, because it succeeded under God.

-The faith we profess to have must finally show itself in the work of improving a nation.
+Im concerned about this nation of ours, and about the nations of Western civilization.
+The faith we profess to have, must finally show itself in the work of improving a nation.
 Again may I remind us, that leadership will fail as we move toward the end of the age.
 The kings of the earth will conspire against God.
 There will be a shortage of leadership, and people who are able to command situations will not be around.
 Dont let that happen now.
 It may happen in a generation to come, but we must fight to keep it from happening in ours.
 Even now, we must pray for those in authority over us, and we must believe the Word of God when it announces that God empowers people for leadership, and makes them able to take over these commanding positions.
 Put these principles down.
 Think about any political servant that you may know, about people occupying elected office, about those who are commissioned to be responsible for something, and regard them in this light.
 Remember, the basis of life is moral.
 When we lose a moral base, we lose it all.
 Lets not have that happen in our generation.

 From the writings of Dave Breese